josemotta/IoT.Hass.Farm/_pump/README.md

 ## Pump node

-At this time, the current system is being designed for supervision only.
-The system should extract water from the well, 80 meters below surface and move it 10 m high to the water storage.
+At this time, only the supervision system is being considered.
+The process extracts water from a well that is 25 meters below surface and should move it to a water storage located 15 meters high, totaling 40 meters.
 In order to optimize energy and comply to equipment specs, the job is done in a couple steps.
 As listed below, a couple pumps work together to move the water from the well to the big water storage placed on the high tower:

 - The first stage, eighty meters down the surface, is powered by a thin-vertical-pump, located inside the well plumbs.
 It pushes water to a small intermediary tank at surface level.
 - Another high-power-pump is responsible for moving the water from the intermediary tank to the big water storage placed on the high tower.